Hansh532/chess/README.md

 'DAUT' that represents a conscious weighing of the balance between the timespent and the possibility of finding a better move.

 ## Critical moments
-You can spend extra time in a critical position is where you feel there is a clear difference between the best move and the second best move, half a point or more.
+You can spend extra time in a critical position where you feel there is a clear difference between the best move and the second best move, half a point or more.
 These are often sharp tactical positions.
-Don't always try to find the best move, try to win, dont waste 15 mins time looking for a forced mate in a +3 position.
-Improve the position instead.

 - Forcing move(s) exist which might lead to a decisive advantage
 - Deciding whether or not to release pawn tension